staeter/work-in-progress/dialogue.md

 # Dialogue

-This document is a first attempt at defining the requirements of Dialogue, the social network of the future.
-It analyzes the benefits and limitations of existing social networks to build toward an extensive list of requirements.
+This document is a first attempt at defining the requirements of Dialogue, a social network for the future of humanity.
+We states our goals and build toward an extensive list of requirements.

 ## Core Principles

 Some of these core principles might be idealistic, unreachable or even a bit vague but they serve as a north star.
 Every requirement and every feature has to be justified and can be debated relative to these principles.

-Each principle corresponds to a specific idea and should not overlap with others.
+Each principle corresponds to a specific idea and are thought not to overlap with others.
 The principles 1-2 are philosophical, 3-7 social, 8-12 technical and 13-16 methodological.
 Apart from these groupings, they are sorted in no particular order.
 The numbers are only there for referencing sake.

 1. **Respectful**: Foster goodwill, empathy, openness and constructive communication.
 2. **Optimistic**: Build confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity.